 A portion of the earned income of every employed family member is disregarded when determining income eligibility and the same disregards apply to the earned income of employed assistance unit members when determining a cash benefit amount.
 The first \$90, along with 30 percent of the remaining income, dependent care costs, and income of minor family members and dependent children in an assistance unit are disregarded.
-For families and assistance units that include a child who is ineligible for cash assistance due to the Family Benefit Cap, an amount equal to the amount of cash benefits the ineligible child would have received if included in the cash assistance benefit is deducted after all other earned income disregards have been computed.
+For families and assistance units that include a child who is ineligible for Cash Assistance because of the Family Benefit Cap, an amount equal to the amount of cash benefits that the ineligible child would have received if included in the Cash Assistance benefit is deducted after all other earned income disregards have been computed.